What is a chain conveyor?

 - Conveying of products in either continuous or indexing modes (i.e. the chain stops and starts each time to move a product to the end of the chain using a sensor)

-Don’t use a chain conveyor if you need:
+Don’t use them if you need:

 - Accumulating products (i.e. for a buffer).
 Chain conveyors generally don’t allow the products to nest up against each other (“accumulate”) without them pushing product off the chain or sideways across the chain.
 If you need accumulation, use a roller conveyor or power and free overhead conveyor